Overlooking Devil’s Lake! Discover with us the itinerary for the hike to Monte Aga.

 At the pass, we turn right, approaching the last section of the climb.
 The trail starts along a wide scree with evident markings.
 Given the predominantly north-facing exposure, it is easy to find snow on this section, even in the late season, and crampons could be useful.
 Climbing up the scree, we finally reach the sharp ridge and shortly the summit, where a statue of the Madonna is placed.

-From the summit of Mount Aga, you can enjoy a wide panorama, with views of the Prealps, the Orobie, the Rhaetian Alps, as well as Devil’s Lake.
+From the summit of Monte Aga, you can enjoy a wide panorama, with views of the Prealps, the Orobie, the Rhaetian Alps, as well as Devil’s Lake.

 The return takes place along the same itinerary as the ascent.
 For the more experienced hikers, it is possible to descend the southwest ridge, with a slightly exposed and vertical trail.

 This hike requires a decent level of fitness and some hiking experience to comfortably traverse the last section of the path.

 You can find an interactive map of the route, complete with elevation and downloadable GPS track, at this link.

 Always organize your trips with care, choose appropriate equipment, and verify the itinerary before embarking on it.

 BergamoXP is the first aquatic sports center in the province of Bergamo.
 We are a team of nature enthusiasts, outdoor and adventure lovers, connoisseurs of our territory and professionals specializing in the disciplines of Kayak, Canyoning, Rafting, Hydrospeed, River Trekking.